KhaingKhaingMon/KhaingKhaingMon/README.md

-- 👋 Hi, I’m @VegetarianFalcon-Java
+- 👋 Hi, I’m @KhaingKhaingMon
 - 👀 I’m interested in Java software engineering.
 - 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on Java software development,especially on desktop and phone applications.
-- 📫 How to reach me ...gambhiirii@gmail.com
+- 📫 How to reach me ...

 <!---
 VegetarianFalcon-Java/VegetarianFalcon-Java is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.